Altaes/EnviteBlog/README.md

 ####`August 14 2015`
 <hr>

+**Decisions, Decisions, Decisions**
+I've implemented SDWebImage trivially inside my table view, which they graciously provided a method for.
+I've decided not to have a hanging loading screen to make the user wait until the event feed has been fully loaded and set up.
+I've instead decided to dynamically check for when events are loaded so that the event feed will properly reload when there are new events.
+This is what I think is the best UX approach and if I were to plop down a loading screen I'm fearing that it'll deter users away from how slow it'll look.
+Hopefully I can get a 100/100 working success rate on loading the event feed on startup.
+Let's get coding!

 **Event Feed**

 Currently I have a huge problem in my event feed: The events are not loading on startup.
 I went back and searched online for TableViewController(TVC) behaviours and found out that before loading, the TVC would call `- (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section` to relay the number of cells to `- (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath` which would in turn create the cells.
 By doing a little debugging (Ok, not a whole lot, just adding a single breakpoint), I found out that the first mentioned TVC method would return 0 as the number of cells to create.
 Oh, that must explain why there's no loaded event cells; well that's partially true.